Reagan County DWI Guide

 Immediate Steps (First 24 Hours)

-- Arrest: You were likely pulled over by a law enforcement officer in Reagan County due to suspected impairment.
-After field sobriety tests and/or a breathalyzer or blood test indicating a blood alcohol content (BAC) of 0.08 or higher (the legal limit in Texas), or other evidence of impairment, you were arrested.
+- Arrest: A law enforcement officer, most likely from the Reagan County Sheriff’s Office (phone: (325) 884-2424), will have pulled you over on suspicion of impaired driving.
+Field sobriety tests and/or a breathalyzer or blood test likely indicated a blood alcohol content (BAC) of 0.08 or higher, the legal limit in Texas, or other evidence of impairment.

-- Transport to Reagan Jail: You were transported to the Reagan County jail for booking.
+- Transport to Reagan Jail: You will be transported to the Reagan County Jail, located within the Reagan County Law Enforcement Center at 320 N Plaza Ave, Big Lake, TX 76932, for booking.

 - Booking Process: The booking process involves taking your photograph (mugshot), fingerprinting you, and recording your personal information.
-Your belongings will be inventoried and stored.
+All your personal belongings will be inventoried and stored securely.

 - Phone Calls: You have the right to make phone calls.
-Use this opportunity to contact a family member or a DUI attorney.
-It is generally recommended to contact an attorney first.
-Keep in mind that calls from jail are often recorded.
+Use this opportunity to contact a family member or, preferably, a DUI attorney.
+Calls from jail are often recorded, so keep that in mind.

 - Bail Setting: A magistrate will determine your bail amount.
-Bail is the amount of money you must pay to be released from jail pending your court appearance.
-The bail amount in Reagan County can vary depending on the circumstances of your arrest, but typical bail amounts are discussed below.
+Bail is the money you must pay to be released from jail pending your court appearance.

 Critical Deadlines

 Missing deadlines can have serious consequences for your DUI case.
-Here are the most important deadlines to be aware of:
+Here are the most important deadlines:

 - ALR Hearing Deadline (15 Days): This is the most immediate and critical deadline.
 After a DUI arrest in Texas, the Texas Department of Public Safety (DPS) will attempt to suspend your driver's license.
 You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
 Requesting this hearing is crucial, even if you plan to plead guilty later.
 It allows you to challenge the license suspension and potentially keep your driving privileges.
 Failure to request a hearing within 15 days results in automatic license suspension.

 - Court Appearance Date: You will receive a notice to appear in court.
 This notice will specify the date, time, and location of your arraignment.
-Mark this date on your calendar and ensure you attend.
+Mark this date on your calendar and make sure you attend.

 - License Suspension Timeline: If you do not request an ALR hearing, or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension for a first-time DUI offense in Texas varies, but generally lasts for several months.
+The length of the suspension for a first-time DUI offense in Texas varies, but generally lasts for 90 days to a year.

 Local Resources

 - DUI Attorneys: Seeking legal counsel from a qualified DUI attorney is highly recommended.
 An attorney can evaluate your case, advise you on your rights, and represent you in court.
-(We do not provide specific recommendations, but encourage you to search for "DUI attorney near me" and carefully vet your options.)
+A search for "DUI attorney near me" can help you locate potential attorneys.
+Be sure to carefully vet your options.

 - Limited Resources: Compared to larger counties, Reagan County may have fewer resources available for DUI offenders, such as specialized treatment programs.